joshuaalewis/traefik-fips/README.md

 Træfik integrates with your existing infrastructure components ([Docker](https://www.docker.com/), [Swarm mode](https://docs.docker.com/engine/swarm/), [Kubernetes](https://kubernetes.io), [Marathon](https://mesosphere.github.io/marathon/), [Consul](https://www.consul.io/), [Etcd](https://coreos.com/etcd/), [Rancher](https://rancher.com), [Amazon ECS](https://aws.amazon.com/ecs), ...) and configures itself automatically and dynamically.
 Telling Træfik where your orchestrator is could be the _only_ configuration step you need to do.

+The Dockerfile builds the FIPS canister per the requirements in "OpenSSL FIPS 140-2 Security Policy Version 2.0.16."
+It also verifies the SHA256 hash and PGP signatures of the OpenSSL and FIPS Module source based on OpenSSL's best practices recommendations.
+Finally, it builds and runs a simple C test program to verify that toggling FIPS mode actually works.
+This test program is only used in the Docker image build process and does not appear in the final image.

 # Example usage

 Grab a [sample configuration file](https://raw.githubusercontent.com/containous/traefik/master/traefik.sample.toml) and rename it to `traefik.toml`.
 Enable `docker` provider and web UI: